skienzmatishun/rippreport/content/p/boss-sheriff/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Sheriff Hoss Mack built a ruthless political machine to control local judges, suppress deadly misconduct, and dodge federal scrutiny.
+Internal police files and secret legislative deals expose how officials rigged election rules to keep one man in absolute power.
+See the documents revealing how BOSS SHERIFF Mack pulled the strings behind the star insignia for years.
 ---
 Wake up Baldwin County you have a serious problem with Baldwin Sheriff Office and Sheriff Hoss the “BOSS” Mack.